2013 • $45.00 • 404 pp • paper

 There are two significant changes in the second edition of A Lawyer Writes.
 First, two new chapters have been added: Chapter 17, Client Letters, and Chapter 19, The Transition from Objective to Persuasive Writing.
 (What was Chapter 17, Professional E-mails, will appear as Chapter 18.)
 In addition, section 8.3, Applying the Law: Counter-Analyses, has been re-organized, but the content has remained the same.
 All other updates to the book are smaller edits that fix errors, create consistency, or further clarify an existing idea.

-A teaching website for this book's first edition is available.
-To request the link and login information, please email crutan (at) cap-press (dot) com.
+A teaching website is available.
+To request the link and login information, please email meade (at) cap-press (dot) com.

 “A Lawyer Writes made a great difference in my teaching this year.
 The book explains concisely the expectations of lawyers regarding organization of legal analysis and then explicitly shows law students how to meet those expectations.
 The frequent examples are a great complement to the clear and accessible text.” — Suzanne Rowe, Luvaas Faculty Fellow 2008-09, Director, Legal Research and Writing, Associate Professor of Law, University of Oregon

 “One of the best parts of A Lawyer Writes is its chapter explaining rules.
 After my students read that chapter, they really seemed to understand the concept that rules can be stated implicitly in the cases, and that it was their job to make those rules explicit for their readers.
 The book also provides a number of excellent, easy-to-understand examples in every chapter, which the students found very helpful.” — Alison Julien, Associate Professor of Legal Writing, Marquette University Law School